Other Functions

 Result:

-Calculates result of aggregate function based on single value.
-It is intended to use this function to initialize aggregate functions with combinator -State.
+Calculates the result of an aggregate function based on a single value.
+This function can be used to initialize aggregate functions with combinator -State.
 You can create states of aggregate functions and insert them to columns of type AggregateFunction or use initialized aggregates as default values.

 Syntax